 Often, wood is chemically treated to safeguard it from physical degradation and preserve its structural integrity against natural elements, like moisture, insects, and fungus.
-The practice and concept of lumber treatment has been utilized for millennia.
-Previous examples of how wood was protected include the Romans brushing wood with tar in order to shield and increase the life span of the material, and the ancient Greeks who soaked wood in olive oil.
+The practice and concept of lumber treatment have been utilized for millennia.
+Previous examples of how the wood was protected include the Romans brushing the wood with tar in order to shield and increase the life span of the material, and the ancient Greeks who soaked wood in olive oil.

-In state-of-the-art lumber treatments there are several processes and preservative chemicals that can be utilized, which are generally defined by the solvent utilized to carry the preservative into the wood (such as, light-organic solvents, oil, or water).
-Copper is used as a main constituent by many preservatives, especially by those which are water-borne.
+In state-of-the-art lumber treatments, there are several processes and preservative chemicals that can be utilized, which are generally defined by the solvent utilized to carry the preservative into the wood (such as, light-organic solvents, oil, or water).
+Copper is used as the main constituent by many preservatives, especially by those which are water-borne.
 The preservatives are made to dissolve in a solution through chemical reactions; however, they have also recently been used by mixing micronized copper particles in an aqueous solution.

 It is now possible to apply these different preservatives to the wood by utilizing a variety of processes, such as pressure-assisted methods, brushing, steeping, or even incorporating the preservative into the sap stream of a live plant.
 The final goal of these processes is to develop a deep and even absorption of the preservatives into the wood, to ensure that the effectiveness is maximized.

-This article shows how Micro-XRF can be effectively utilized to detect the uniformity and depth of the preservatives in wood.
+This article shows how Micro-XRF can be effectively utilized to detect the uniformity and depth of the preservatives in the wood.